iproute-net/saltstack_demo_with_arista/README.md

 ls  salt/eos/*cfg
 ```

-## pyeapi Execution module
+## pyeapi execution module

-The [pyeapi Execution module](https://github.com/saltstack/salt/blob/master/salt/modules/arista_pyeapi.py) can be used to interact with Arista switches.
+The [pyeapi execution module](https://github.com/saltstack/salt/blob/master/salt/modules/arista_pyeapi.py) can be used to interact with Arista switches.
 It is flexible enough to execute the commands both when running under an pyeapi Proxy, as well as running under a Regular Minion by specifying the connection arguments, i.e., `host`, `username`, `password` `transport` etc.

 Examples: